-We record the fair value of a liability, which reflects the estimated present value of the amount of asset removal and site reclamation costs related to the retirement of our assets, for an ARO when it is incurred (typically when the asset is installed).
+We have AROs that we are required to perform under law or contract once an asset is permanently taken out of service.
+We record the fair value of the liability, which reflects the estimated present value of the amount of asset removal and site reclamation costs related to the retirement of our assets, for an ARO when it is incurred (typically when the asset is installed).
 When the liability is initially recorded, we capitalize the associated asset retirement cost by increasing the carrying amount of the related property, plant and equipment.
 Over time, the liability increases for the change in its present value, while the capitalized cost depreciates over the useful life of the related asset.
 Accretion expense is recognized over the estimated productive life of the related assets.
 If the fair value of the estimated ARO changes, an adjustment is recorded to both the ARO and the capitalized asset retirement cost.
 Revisions in estimated liabilities can result from changes in estimated inflation rates, changes in service and equipment costs and changes in the estimated timing of settling the ARO.
 We utilize current retirement costs to estimate the expected cash outflows for retirement obligations.
 We estimate the ultimate productive life of the properties and a risk-adjusted discount rate in order to determine the current present value of the obligation.

 We relieve ARO liabilities when the related obligations are settled.
-We have AROs that we are required to perform under law or contract once an asset is permanently taken out of service.
-Most of these obligations are not expected to be paid until several years in the future and will be funded from general company resources at the time of removal.
+Most of these obligations are not expected to be paid until many years in the future and will be funded from general company resources at the time of removal.
 Please see Note 15 - Asset Retirement Obligations for further discussion.